+19 companies provided view.
+18 companies agreed that RANAC should be contained in RMSI, and in the same SIB (same as Cell Identity).

+Proposal 6: RANAC should be contained in RMSI, and in the same SIB (same as Cell Identity);

 In [4], [5], [7],[8] and [10], the issue was discussed on whether only 1 RAN area id or multiple RAN area id is broadcasted for the same cell?
 And whether for the same cell, only 1 RAN area id is configured in RNA for the UE?